-Next, Review the website below and I will demonstrate a “think aloud” strategy helping you to make sense of the text in order to build upon your formation of Pangea model.
-To do this, your teachers will read part of an article from you that directly relates to this phenomenon.
-Record note with your teacher in the space below.
+Next, Review the website below and I will demonstrate a “think aloud” strategy helping you to make sense of the text in order to build upon your formation of the Pangea model.
+To do this, your teachers will read part of an article to you that directly relates to this phenomenon.
+Record notes with your teacher in the space below.